Skip to main content

 Duplex with terrace in the 16th: 155 sqm near Victor Hugo for a family of 5

-A family of five living in a 4-room apartment on Rue de la Pompe was looking for more space without leaving the 16th.
-Catherine Ziegler, property hunter at Home Select, identified a 155 sqm duplex with a 25 sqm terrace near Place Victor Hugo, negotiated at 1.69 million euros, 110,000 euros below the initial asking price, after 14 weeks of searching.
+A family of five living in a four-room flat on Rue de la Pompe wanted more space without leaving the 16th.
+Catherine Ziegler, property hunter at Home Select, found a 155 sqm duplex with a 25 sqm terrace near Place Victor Hugo, negotiated at 1.69 million euros, 110,000 euros below the initial asking price, after 14 weeks of searching.

 Mission summary